-An introduction to the Chemistry of sugars, lipids, amino acids proteins, nucleic acids, and enzymes; molecular processes in living systems including metabolism, chemical genetics, biosynthesis and bioenergetics.
+An introduction to the Chemistry of sugars, lipids, amino acids, proteins, nucleic acids, and enzymes; molecular processes in living systems including metabolism, chemical genetics, biosynthesis and bioenergetics.

-343.0 Elementary Organic Chemistry
+343.0 Elementary Organic Chemistry Prerequisite: Che 202.0.

 A comprehensive treatment of organic chemistry for non-chemistry majors.
-The principal functional classes, react mechanisms, stereochemistry and physical methods are discussed in the lectures and illustrated in the laboratory.
+The principal functional classes, reaction mechanisms, stereochemistry and physical methods are discussed in the lectures and illustrated in the laboratory.

-1.0 Introduction To Environmental Chemistry
+371.0 Introduction To Environmental Chemistry

-Perequisite: Che 201.0, 202.0 or 203.0.
+Prerequisite: Che 201.0, 202.0 or 203.0.

-bemical and energy cycles in nature, the energetics of environmental change, the significance and measurement of environmental quality parameters, selected pollution topics and bearch studies.
+Chemical and energy cycles in nature, the energetics of environmental change, the significance and measurement of environmental quality parameters, selected pollution topics and research studies.